panthajan/fullstack-devops-test/README.md

 ![image](https://github.com/panthajan/fullstack-devops-test/assets/19544130/611f6d18-8bfd-4def-8d1d-1df1212afc74)

-1. Client App (Nginx LB)
+1. Client App (Nginx LB) Frontend

-Frontend==WebApplication==
     We can do on the frontend;
     a.
 View News List
     b.
 News Create

         Development Environment:

             a.
 React Application

                 1. One form
                 2. Input Field
                 3. Use OnChange

-2. Api
+2. API

 a.
 Get( SHow existing Data from News List)

 b.
 POST ( Insert data to News List)

-5. Redis(Pub/Sub)
+3. Redis(Pub/Sub)

 a.
 Cache

 b.
 Publish To Worker Node

 4. Worker Node

 a.
 Subscriber

 5. Database

 a.
 All inserted date will Save here